Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/2-XCVM/XCVM_slides.md

 ## Example: WithdrawAsset

-An instruction used to get assets from an account into the holding register.
+An instruction used to get assets from an account and put them into the holding register.

 <pba-flex center>